How to Make the Most of Disney World – 11 Time Saving Tips

 Some snacks can be substantial enough to be a light meal, so you may consider that!
 The snack options can be overwhelming, so this is a good starting point.

-Mobile Order.
+Many quick service restaurants have mobile ordering available.
 When you do your quick service meal, order it before hand with the mobile order option.
 This will cut some minutes off as you won’t be standing in line to order.
+It is helpful to know where you want to eat prior to your Disney vacation so you aren’t spending time researching restaurants in the park.

 Sometimes the Disney Skyliner isn’t running, and you may not have the option of jumping on the monorail to get to where you want to go.